 ICESat-2 (short for Ice, Cloud, and land Elevation Satellite)- launched on Sept.
-15, 2018, uses lasers and a very precise detection instrument to measure the elevation of Earth’s surface.
+15, 2018, uses lasers and a very precise detection instrument to measure the elevation of the Earth’s surface.
 Just a few months after the launch, the ICESat-2 is already exceeding scientists’ expectations.

 The satellite is proficiently measuring the height of sea ice to within an inch, tracing the terrain of previously unmapped Antarctic valleys and measuring other interesting features in our planet’s elevation.

-Benjamin Smith, a glaciologist with the University of Washington and member of the ICESat-2 science team said, “Mountain valleys have been really difficult targets for altimeters in the past, which have often used radar instead of lasers and they tend to show you just a big lump where the mountains are.
+Benjamin Smith, a glaciologist with the University of Washington and a member of the ICESat-2 science team, said, “Mountain valleys have been really difficult targets for altimeters in the past, which have often used radar instead of lasers and they tend to show you just a big lump where the mountains are.
 But we can see very steeply sloping surfaces; we can see valley glaciers; we’ll be able to make out very small details.”

 As the satellite is passing, the mission is adding to the data sets that track Earth‘s quickly evolving ice.
 Analysts are prepared to utilize the data to examine sea level rise coming about because of melting ice sheets and glaciers, and to enhance ocean ice and climate forecasts.